Akash-Ahir/90DaysOfDevOps/2026/day-45/day-45-docker-cicd.md

 Write in your notes: What is the full journey from `git push` to a running container?

-After CI pushes akashahir/ai-bank-app:latest to Docker Hub, the same image can be used directly in docker-compose.yml by setting image: akashahir/ai-bank-app:latest for the app service.
+- After git push, the GitHub Actions workflow is triggered and starts executing.
+The repository code is checked out
+`uses: actions/checkout@v4`

+- Docker Hub login is performed using stored secrets username and token `uses: docker/login-action@v3`

+- The Docker image is then built from the application source code and tagged with two versions:
+`latest and sha-<commit>`

+- The built image is pushed to Docker Hub

+- The image is pulled from Docker Hub

+- The same image is referenced in docker-compose.yml

-Then running docker compose up starts the container using the CI-built image instead of building locally.
+- docker compose up

+- The container is started using the pulled image

+git push -> GitHub Actions (build + login + push) -> Docker Hub -> pull -> run container -> application running

 ---